 We believe that homework helps children to consolidate and share their learning outside of school.

-Most weeks, the Dazzling Dragons will be set English tasks, which help them to learn their spellings, and one piece of maths homework.
-This will usually be set on a Tuesday and will be due in the following Monday.
-They will also have a spelling list to learn which will usually be given out on the Tuesday to be learnt for a test on the following Tuesday.
+Most weeks, the Dazzling Dragons will be set an English homework, a spelling task and one piece of maths homework.
+This will usually be set on a Monday and will be due in the following Monday.
+They will also have a spelling list to learn for a test on the following week.
 Occasionally, topic related tasks will be given.
 These will have a longer deadline and will usually be practical in nature.

 On going, skills based, homework tasks include reading and learning times tables.